macaw-cad/sxa-umbrella/readme.md

 There is an example of a TypeScript component written the SXA way at `sources/components/xaclock`.

-TypeScript types for SXA way of writing components is available as  `sxa-types/xa`.
+TypeScript types for the SXA way of writing components is available at `sxa-types/xa`.

-*More information will be added for building components the SXA way*
+*In the future more information will be added for building components the SXA way*

 # Creating a custom theme

 We tried to minimize the modification of the default provided theme code.
 A copy of the theme code provided by Sitecore lives in the local module `local_modules/sxa-defaulttheme`.
-This code is based of the code provided in the nuget package `@sxa/Theme` and provides the SASS styling for all provided components.
+This code is based on the code provided in the NPM package `@sxa/Theme` and provides the SASS styling for all provided components.
 The SASS code is copied and modified by a gulp task as provided in the `sxa-defaulttheme` package.
 This code can be regenerated if required, for example when an updated NPM package with fixes in the theme code comes out.
 The theme code is made compatible for consumption by Webpack.

 Our philosophy is to not touch the SASS code at all as provided in the `sxa-defaulttheme` package, but create overrides in the theme folder.

+In the provided example theme `Media Library\Themes\DMP` we did execute the following steps:

-- The `images` and `fonts` are copied over from the `sxa-defaulttheme` package
+- The `images` and `fonts` are copied over from the `sxa-defaulttheme` local module
-- The root of the SASS is in the file `<theme>/src/index.scss`, this file is included by `<theme>/src/index.ts` and the extraction of the CSS bundle is handled by webpack.
+- The root of the SASS is in the file `<theme>/src/index.scss`, this file is included by `<theme>/src/index.ts` and the extraction of the CSS bundle is handled by Webpack
-- Overrides on the provided SASS for the theme should be done in the file `<theme>/src/theme.scss`.
-In this way it is easy to create multiple themes from the same SASS codebase by just providing different `theme.sass` files in the transpilation.
+- Overrides on the provided SASS for the theme are be done in the file `<theme>/src/theme.scss`.
+In this way it is easy to create multiple themes from the same default SASS code-base by just providing different `theme.sass` files in the transpilation
-- The file `<theme>/index.ts` is the entry point of all code (TypeScript, ES, JavaScript, SASS)
+- The file `<theme>/index.ts` is the entry point of all code (TypeScript, ES6, JavaScript, SASS)

 For each theme or grid an entry must be provided in the `config/webpack.config.js` file.
 We currently have the following configuration for the `DMP` theme and the `DMP Bootstrap 4` grid: